-If you think of swimming only as a leisure activity that older women do to relieve arthritis pain, then you may be the one who is sorely mistaken.
+If you think of swimming only as a leisure activity, then you are sorely mistaken.
 Water training has become a legitimate form of cross training for many people, from those who just want to be fit to superior athletes.

 You can do more than swim in a pool.
-Water training can involve bathing caps and swimming laps, but it can also be much more engaging and fun, especially if you try innovative activities, such as water tennis and water country-line dancing.
+Water training may involve bathing caps and swimming laps, but it can also be much more engaging and fun, especially if you try innovative activities, such as water tennis or line dancing.
 Whatever the water activity, taking the plunge has many benefits, some of which make exercising in water even more desirable than exercising on land.

 Why Water Exercise?